deng-ai-lab/soScope/README.md

 ## Demonstration

-We provide Jupyter Notebooks (see `soScope_demo`) for the demonstration of applying soScope on the negative binomial distribution, Poisson distribution, Gaussian distribution, and joint distribution for spatial multiomics.
-The demonstration includes:
+We provide 4 Jupyter Notebook  demonstrations under `soScope_demo`.
+The demonstrations include 4 spatial omics:

-1. Data in the aforementioned distribution;
+1.  `soScope_demo/soScope_demo_NB.ipynb`: Negative binomial distribution for spatial transcriptomics;
-2. Config files for neural networks;
+2.  `soScope_demo/soScope_demo_Poisson.ipynb`: Poisson distribution for spatial-CUT&Tag;
-3. Train and inference codes;
+3.  `soScope_demo/soScope_demo_Gaussian.ipynb`: Gaussian distribution for slide-DNA-seq PCs;
-4. Visualization of results.
+4.  `soScope_demo/soScope_demo_Multiomics.ipynb`: Poisson and negative binomial distribution for spatial-CITE.

+Our demonstrations are run by Python = 3.6 with packages PyTroch= 1.8.0, PyG >= 1.7.2, and Numpy = 1.16.2.
 We take the Jupyter Notebooks `soScope_demo/soScope_demo_NB.ipynb` as an example to explain the soScope settings.

 #### 1. Data

 369 “low-resolution” spots with aggregated gene expressions (X), morphological image features generated from a pretrained Inception-v3 model at high resolution (Y), and spatial neighboring relations (A).
-Genes analyzed: MT1G, FABP1, EPCAM in Epithelium region; CNN1, MYH11, TAGLN in Muscularis region; PTPRC, HLA-DRA, CD74 in Immune region.
+Genes analyzed: MT1G, FABP1, EPCAM in the Epithelium region; CNN1, MYH11, TAGLN in the Muscularis region; PTPRC, HLA-DRA, CD74 in the Immune region.

 #### 2. Config files for neural networks